lucaswerkmeister/ceylon-typesystem-turing-complete/README-alternate.md

 ```

 We will emulate the tape through a pair of stacks;
-if you stick them together, you get the entire tape, and the juncture point (TODO is that correct english?) marks the current position:
+if you stick them together, you get the entire tape, and the juncture point marks the current position:
 the stacks
 ```
 A   X